Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

 \subsection{Third order}

 The procedure should by now be self-evident.
 Each stage of the $\eps$-expansion entails a growing number of contributions, which superpose linearly and can be handled independently of each other.
 All of the terms already included in the 2D analysis are present.
-As compared to the 2D Navier-Stokes equations discussed in \S\ref{2DNS3}, the third order \eqref{NS3order3} of the 3D Navier-Stokes problem produces the following additions.
+As compared to the 2D Navier-Stokes equations discussed in \S\ref{2DNS3}, the third order \eqref{NS3order3} of the 3D Navier-Stokes problem produces the following additions, which we shall label according to the convention already adopted in the previous sections, a first digit denoting order and a second sequential digit.